hashicorp/terraform-provider-aws/website/docs/r/codebuild_project.html.markdown

 * `type` - (Required) The type of build environment to use for related builds.
 Available values are: `LINUX_CONTAINER` or `WINDOWS_CONTAINER`.
 * `environment_variable` - (Optional) A set of environment variables to make available to builds for this build project.
 * `privileged_mode` - (Optional) If set to true, enables running the Docker daemon inside a Docker container.
 Defaults to `false`.
+* `certificate` - (Optional) The ARN of the S3 bucket, path prefix and object key that contains the PEM-encoded certificate.

 `environment_variable` supports the following: